 I’m here to tell you that YOU can totally do this if you want to.

 Despite these doll cakes looking like they can only be made by the pro’s, they are actually easier than you think.

 I made my first ever Princess cake for my daughter’s 5th birthday.
 Trust me when I say, if I can make it, you totally can too.

 Supplies You Will Need For Your Princess Cake

 The first thing I recommend you do is to purchase a packet cake mix.
-Before you start doubting yourself with this….there is NO shame in doing this.
+Before you start doubting yourself, there is NO shame in doing this.
 More often than not, the professionals will use a packet mix, so why shouldn’t you!

 You will also need a Dolly Varden cake pan, which you can either buy or hire from your local cake suppliers.

 The last essential item is a dolly pick to place on top of the cake.